jritsema/notemark/README.md

 - browse notes using clean, github flavored markdown
 - edit notes
+- add note
+- delete notes
 - search for notes based on various metadata including file name and tags
-- delete notes
 - tell the app where your note directory is
+- handle sub directories

 The app is built using: